SOFTINUX/Base/Readme.md

 `dotnet add reference <path_to_your_new_project>`

 ### Write your code
 In your new project, create a class that implements `Infrastructure.IExtensionMetadata`.
-You may also implement `Infrastructure.IExtensionDatabaseMetadata`.

 Your extension will depend on `Infrastructure`.